apple9855/AI-for-Medicine/README.md

 DeepLearning.AI - AI for Medicine.
 10 Projects in AI application in Medical Diagnosis, Prognosis and Treatment.

 Content:
-C1 - AI for Medical Diagnosis
+C1 - AI for Medical Diagnosis\n
 Assignment Projects:
 1.1 Chest X-Ray Medical Diagnosis with Deep Learning 1.2 Evaluation of Diagnosis Models